Danijela2019/DoggyApp/README.md

 ## Introduction

 This is a mobile application for new dog owners developed by our team as part of the post gratuation project at [SALT](https://salt.study/).
- The app is developed with React Native using [expo.io](https://expo.io/) for the front end.
+ The app is developed with React Native (using [expo.io](https://expo.io/)) and Type Script for the front end.
 The data is fetched from the backend using Apollo GraphQl.
- The back end code is in separate repo available on GitHub [DoggyApp-backEnd](https://github.com/Danijela2019/DoggyApp-backEnd).
+ The back end code is in separate repo available on GitHub [here](https://github.com/Danijela2019/DoggyApp-backEnd).

 ## How to use it